Pet Insurance Australia – Compare To Find Your Best Option

 - Discounts available, and the period for which they apply (Petsecure offers a maximum 10% discount off second and subsequent pets, assistance dogs, and seniors.
 These discounts continue for as long as the policy is kept continuously in force)

-- Whether the policy guarantee is renewable (Petsecure guarantees lifetime cover as long as there’s no break, lapse, or change in the level of cover after the age of 9)
+- Whether the policy is guaranteed renewable (Petsecure guarantees lifetime cover as long as there’s no break, lapse, or change in the level of cover after the age of 9)

-- Whether an option exists to cover routine care benefits, such as vaccinations (Petsecure offers optional Wellness Care with the Accident & Illness plan)
+- Whether an option exists to cover routine care benefits, such as vaccinations (Like health insurance for humans, Petsecure offers optional Wellness Care with the Accident & Illness plan)